Path-Restore: Learning Network Path Selection for Image Restoration: Methodology

 \subsection{Architecture of Path-Restore}

 We aim to design a framework that can offer different options of complexity.
 To this end, as shown in Figure~\ref{fig:framework}, Path-Restore is composed of a convolutional layer at the start- and end-point, and $N$ dynamic blocks in the middle.
 In the $i$-th dynamic block $f_{DB}^i$, there is a shared path $f_S^i$ that every image region should pass through.
 Paralleling to the shared path, a pathfinder $f_{PF}$ generates a probabilistic distribution of plausible paths for selection.
 Following the shared path, there are $M$ dynamic paths denoted by $f_1^i, f_2^i, \dots, f_M^i$.
 Each dynamic path contains a residual block except that the first path is a bypass connection.
 According to the output of pathfinder, the dynamic path with the highest probability is activated, where the path index is denoted by $a_i$.
-Therefore, the $i$-th dynamic block can be formulated as:
+For instance, if there are two dynamic paths in total, then $a_i\in\{1,2\}$. $a_i=1$ and $a_i=2$ represent that the first and the second path is chosen, respectively.
+The $i$-th dynamic block can be formulated as:

-where $x_i$ and $x_{i+1}$ denote the input and output of the \mbox{$i$-th} dynamic block, respectively.
+where $z_i$ and $z_{i+1}$ denote the input and output of the \mbox{$i$-th} dynamic block, respectively.
 Note that in two different dynamic blocks, the parameters of each corresponding path are different, while the parameters of pathfinder are shared.
+We use ReLU as the activation function between different layers.
+The last fully-connected layer of the pathfinder is activated by the Softmax function.

 As can be seen from Eq.~\eqref{eq:dynamic_block}, the image features go through the shared path and one dynamic path.
-The shared path is designed to explore the similarity among different tasks and images.
+The shared path is designed to capture the similarity among different tasks and images.
 The dynamic paths offer different options of complexity.
-Intuitively, simple samples should be led to the bypass path to save computations, while hard examples might be guided to another path according to its content and distortion.
-The number of dynamic paths can be designed based on the complexity of distortion types in a specific task.
-We show various options in our experiments.
+Intuitively, simple samples should be led to the bypass path to save computations, while hard samples might be guided to another path according to the content and distortion.